user95401/gdl-geode/README.md

 # GDL

-Source code of GDL for Geode
+Ruined source code of GDL for Geode.

+i removed lot of stuff and aviod any patches. now it is working, funny, glichy thing...